 Services that are covered for you What you must pay when you get these services Services to treat kidney disease Covered services include: Kidney disease education services to teach kidney care and help members make informed decisions about their care.
-For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime There is no coinsurance, copayment, or deductible for each Medicare-covered kidney disease education service. • Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) 20% of the total cost for Medicare-covered renal dialysis treatment. • Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) There is no additional charge for dialysis treatments received during a Medicare-covered inpatient hospital stay.
+For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime There is no coinsurance, copayment, or deductible for each Medicare-covered kidney disease education service.
+Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) \$25 copayment for Medicare- covered renal dialysis treatment.
+Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) There is no additional charge for dialysis treatments received during a Medicare-covered inpatient hospital stay.
 Please refer to the "Inpatient hospital care" section of this medical benefits chart for inpatient hospital stay cost-sharing amounts.
-Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) 20% of the total cost for each Medicare-covered self-dialysis training.
+Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) \$25 copayment for each Medicare-covered self-dialysis training.
 Home dialysis equipment and supplies 20% of the total cost for Medicare-covered home dialysis equipment and supplies.
-Certain home support services (such as, when necessary visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) copayment, or deductible for
+Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) There is no coinsurance, copayment, or deductible for each Medicare-covered home health visit.

-Services to treat kidney disease (continued)
+Services to treat kidney disease\ (continued)